trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **Before Getting Started**

-The backup feature was introduced in firmware version v0.2-beta.4, but for users who use the second profile (plausible deniability mode) make sure your OnlyKey is running firmware v0.2-beta.5 or later.
+The backup feature is supported on firmware v0.2-beta.5 or later.
 You can check this once your device is configured by looking in the bottom right corner of the OnlyKey Chrome App.

-If you are running an earlier version follow the
+{% include warning.html content="U2F and Yubikey OTP backup and restore is only supported on backups that were created on firmware v0.2-beta.6 (Released Jan 2018) or later.
+This means if you are upgrading from v0.2-beta.5 to v0.2-beta.6 you MUST have an alternate two factor method set on your account.
+Make sure to have an alternative two factor method set prior to upgrade." %}

 {% include image.html file="image83.png" %}